ihamidraza/react-antd-starter-kit/README.md

 ## Purpose

-This project was designed to be starting for React application development.
-This project contains React authentication and chat features.
+This project was designed to be a starting point for React application development.
+This project has already implementation of React authentication and chat features.

 ## Available Scripts